Kit203/Kit203/README.md

 - [HowLongToBeat](https://howlongtobeat.com/): Tells you how long it will take you to beat a game based off other player experiences.

 ## Remember
-- - Remember to share these resources with others if you like them too.
+- Remember to share these resources with others if you like them too.
+- The reason this list is here is as much for me as for you.
+It helps me remember what I am supposed to do and I can re-reference this as needed.
+Although I already have this compiled in one location.
+This is just a spare.

 # My Most Popular Repo
 - I don't have one yet.